 Debraj, Inside Sales Manager from Meghalaya

 Adapt, adapt, adapt.
 This is what learning has empowered me to do.
 I come from a state that has a totally different culture from the rest of India.
 My taste in music, adventure sports, biking all stems from the unique attitude of the people in my home state.
 Although a Bengali by heritage, I relate more to Meghalaya than West Bengal and consider this my home.
 I first stepped outside my state to study in Chennai and Dehradun and then moved to Bangalore for work.
 I have moved around quite a bit all thanks to my education.
-Today, I can claim to have friends and former room mates from different parts of India and mastery in the art of adapting to my environment.
-This has also come to use on my long distance biking trips to Ladakh, Nepal, Bhutan and Myanmar among others.
+Today, I can claim to have friends and former roommates from different parts of India and mastery in the art of adapting to my environment.
+This has also come to use on my long-distance biking trips to Ladakh, Nepal, Bhutan and Myanmar among others.
 I have also found the freedom to know about different cultures, people and their way of life all due to my learning for which I am thankful.
 If I had to take back one learning from different cities I have lived in it would be the boldness and openness to opportunities.
-I want to encourage my fellow citizens from Meghalaya and other North Eastern states to explore different places without worrying about barriers.
+I want to encourage my fellow citizens from Meghalaya and other North-Eastern states to explore different places without worrying about barriers.
 Not everyone is the same and there is a lot of love out there.
 Being adaptive to all environments is also a character of cities which we could adopt.

 Kanwarpreet Singh, Automation Consultant from Punjab

 “Being a techie today comes with its perks but also challenges.
-There’s exciting new technologies getting adopted everyday but their entry in the IT industry also means that I have no choice but to learn continuously.
+There are exciting new technologies getting adopted every day but their entry in the IT industry also means that I have no choice but to learn continuously.
 Do I love it?
 Yes, of course.
 Learning and constantly updating my skills has given me the freedom to break the traditional boundaries in my job role.
 I started off in Automation Testing but recently I have up-skilled with Hadoop, Tableau, BI and Python and got involved in the implementation of projects related to these technologies.
 My long term dream is to become a Data Scientist but I have a long way to go before I reach there.
 But, one thing I have realized in the last two years is that learning is the only way we can improve ourselves, make us free to choose the career path we want, plan for a better tomorrow and mold ourselves to achieve it.
-Learning and upskilling has definitely given me a world view and the freedom to analyze and form my own ideas.
+Learning and upskilling have definitely given me a world view and the freedom to analyze and form my own ideas.
 One day, I hope to use the knowledge I have gained to give back to society and solve the world’s problems.
 Till then I will work on myself.
 If I were to take back a learning to my hometown it would be the professionalism and respect for work, irrespective of what it is, that I found in London.

 Saurabh Kulshreshta, Senior Research Analyst from Rajasthan

 “Learning has given me the freedom to have the lifestyle that I wish for.
 Today, I am financially independent and have multiple choices because of the opportunities and the confidence that my education unlocked for me.
-Growing up, I wanted to become a war correspondent but obviously my parents weren’t happy with that choice.
+Growing up, I wanted to become a war correspondent but obviously, my parents weren’t happy with that choice.
 They said my life was important to them so, I settled for the second dream, becoming an engineer.
-That did go well…today I work on new age digital media platforms and I’m on the career path I very much enjoy.
+That did go well…today I work on new-age digital media platforms and I’m on the career path I very much enjoy.
 I can proudly say that I am a responsible citizen, living in a city that I wished to live in and discerning enough to know the heroes from the villains.
-I am also financially self reliant enough to live my dream of traveling widely with the kind of friends I always wanted.
-I am surrounded with smart people and live by the philosophy Eat, Sleep, Hustle, Repeat.
+I am also financially self-reliant enough to live my dream of traveling widely with the kind of friends I always wanted.
+I am surrounded by smart people and live by the philosophy Eat, Sleep, Hustle, Repeat.
 Learning has truly unlocked freedom to be.
 If I were to take back one learning to my hometown Jaipur it would be the competitiveness found in cities and the appetite for new ideas.
 I truly hope to see more tech entrepreneurs setting up companies in my hometown.”